What Do Pipelayer Do?

 In the United States, there were 44,100 jobs for Pipelayer in 2016.
 New jobs are being produced at a rate of 17.2% which is above the national average.
 The Bureau of Labor Statistics predicts 7,600 new jobs for Pipelayer by 2026.
-The BLS estimates 5,700 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 5,700 job openings in this field each year.

 The states with the most job growth for Pipelayer are Nevada, Idaho, and Utah.
 Watch out if you plan on working in Vermont, Alaska, or Ohio.
 These states have the worst job growth for this type of profession.